-His small size hides the fact that he is quite muscular and strong, with a large head and round skull.
+Interestingly, his small size hides the fact that he is pretty muscular and robust, with a large head and round skull.
 His ears are folded right on top of his head and have rounded tips that extend to the corner of his eyes.
 His tail is upright and usually docked.

-The most distinctive feature of this little Terrier is his beautiful white double coat, which is weather resistant as well.
-The outer coat is crisp and wiry and the undercoat is thick and soft.
+The most distinctive feature of this little Terrier is his beautiful white double coat, which is also weather resistant.
+The outer jacket is crisp and wiry, and the undercoat is thick and soft.
 It keeps him warm.
 His beard is white too.

-The Sealyham is not a high maintenance dog, but his coat has to be brushed thrice every week.
-Otherwise there is a risk that the hair could get all tangled up.
+The Sealyham is not a high-maintenance dog, but his coat must be brushed thrice weekly.
+Otherwise, there is a risk that the hair could get all tangled up.
 Brushing prevents matting.

-These dogs may be small in size, but they have a most amazing temperament and an oversized personality.
-They are funny and act clownish, and bring happiness and joy everywhere they go.
+These dogs may be small but have a fantastic temperament and oversized personality.
+They are funny, act clownish, and bring happiness and joy everywhere.

-Mainly because he is an independent dog and does not suffer from separation anxiety when left alone for too long.
-He is an excellent companion dog in addition to being a perfect family dog.
+Single men and women, mainly because he is an independent dog and does not suffer from separation anxiety when left alone for too long.
+He is an excellent companion dog and a perfect family dog.

-Sealyham Terriers are a very healthy breed of dog and have an excellent life expectancy of 14 to 17 years.
-But like all dog breeds, they’re prone to certain health concerns.
+Sealyham Terriers are a very healthy dog breed with an excellent life expectancy of 14 to 17 years.
+But like all dog breeds, they’re prone to specific health concerns.

-This is not to say that every Sealyham Terrier will get any or all of these ailments or diseases, but as a dog owner, you should be aware of them.
+Not to say that every Sealyham Terrier will get any or all of these ailments or diseases, but you should be aware of them as a dog owner.